Casati Stampa murders: Aftermath

 The marquis' will had bequeathed everything to his wife.
 Following their deaths, a legal battle began between the two respective families for the inheritance.
-The autopsy having determined that Fallarino had expired before her husband, the fortune of Camillo II Casati Stampa of more than 2.4 billion lire (at the time worth about $3.9mln and in 2020 about $26mln) was awarded to his heir, daughter Annamaria from his wedding to Letizia Izzo.
+The autopsy having determined that Fallarino had expired before her husband, the fortune of Camillo II Casati Stampa of more than 2.4 billion lire (at the time worth about $3.9mln and in 2020 about $26mln) was awarded to his heir, daughter Annamaria, from his wedding to Letizia Izzo.
 Annamaria had married at eighteen Count Pierdonato Donà delle Rose and moved with him to Brazil.
-Among the fortune's assets was the Villa San Martino, in Arcore, which she sold to then real-estate businessman Silvio Berlusconi in 1972.
+Among the fortune's assets was the Villa San Martino, in Lombardy's Arcore, which she sold in 1972 to Silvio Berlusconi, then a real-estate businessman.

-More than a thousand photographs taken by Casati Stampa, and showing his wife in various "compromising" settings, found their way into newspapers and magazines some time after the crime.
+A portion of the hundreds of photographs taken by Casati Stampa of his wife in various "compromising" settings found their way into newspapers and magazines some time after the crime.

 In 2019, Salvatore Pagano, the villa's keeper, died from natural causes, having never revealed anything about the household's affairs.

-In 2020, as organizers of tours to crime scenes in Rome had started including visits to the address where the Casati Stampa murders were committed, author Maria Pia Selvaggio published Il delitto di via Puccini (The crime of Puccini street), offering a "fictionalized" account of the crime.
+Fifty years after the event, in 2020, author Maria Pia Selvaggio published Il delitto di via Puccini (The crime of Puccini street), offering a "fictionalized" account of the crime.
 The same year, director Umberto Rinaldi announced the production of a film based on the book, but the project did not materialize.
-Also in 2020, L'affaire Casati Stampa was published, in which its author Davide Amante claimed that "in reality, there was a great love story behind [the crime] but of a non-conformist love."
+Also in 2020, L'affaire Casati Stampa was published, in which its author Davide Amante claimed that "truly, there was a great love story behind [the crime] but of a non-conformist love."
+Organizers of tours to crime scenes in Rome started including visits to the address where the murders were committed.

 On Zannone island, by the 2020s, no buildings remain except for a lighthouse and the deserted villa's remains.
 The island is the habitat of mouflon wild sheep, now a protected species.